mauriciodelrio/blog-delriodevv5/src/posts/en/roadmaps-are-wrong-learn-to-code-properly-part-2.md

 I don't think I'm right about everything but...
 In my experience, with these **fundamentals**, you can now take the trendy language or technology and now yes, start your roadmap.

 Don't forget to always have a critical opinion and vision.
-Science questions everything, and programming is **no exception**.
+Science questions everything, and software is **no exception**.

 See you in the next one!